Mastering TipKit: Advanced

 • id: Bool.MyTip+show, property type + Tip type name + property name

-From this, we can see that TipKit does not impose too many restrictions on the data types that @Parameter can support.
-The type only needs to conform to the Encodable protocol.
+From this, we can see that TipKit does not place many restrictions on the data types that @Parameter can support; types only need to conform to the Encodable protocol.

 Swift